MerkulovDaniil/notion4ever/README.md

 ## ✅ Step 1.
 Create/choose some page in Notion.
 1. We will need the page ID.
 For example, the page with URL `https://fmin.notion.site/Danya-Merkulov-12e3d1659a444678b4e2b6a989a3c625` has the following ID: `12e3d1659a444678b4e2b6a989a3c625`.
 1. Also, we will need to create a Notion API token.
 Go to [Notion.so/my-integrations](https://www.notion.so/my-integrations) -> `Create new integration`.
 Type the name of the integration and press `submit`.
 Now you can see your token, which starts with `secret_***` under the `Internal Integration Token` field.
+1. Do not forget to grant access for your integration to edit your page.
+Go to `Share -> invite -> {YOUR INTEGRATION NAME}`.

 ## ✅ Step 2.
 Set up a repository for your static site.
 In my case, it is [github.com/MerkulovDaniil/merkulovdaniil.github.io/](https://github.com/MerkulovDaniil/merkulovdaniil.github.io/).